SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/tutorial-contact-me.md

 ## Form actions

-1. Select **Actions** from the left menu to choose what happens after submission:
+1. Select **Actions** from the left menu to choose what happens after submission.

-    * Select **Create request** and do the following:
+1. Select **Create request** and do the following:
     1. Enter a descriptive title for the requests that will be generated from this form.
     2. Select the relevant request category, for example "Support" or a sub-category called "Form submissions".
     3. Set the request priority to **Medium**.

-    * Select **Manually if submitter is unknown.
+1. Select **Manually if submitter is unknown.
 Automatically if submitter is known**: If the email address submitted in the form matches an email address in SuperOffice, the form submission is processed automatically.
 Otherwise, it must be processed manually.

-    * **Email response**: Select or [create a form response][2] to send to contacts when their form is processed.
+1. **Email response**: Select or [create a form response][2] to send to contacts when their form is processed.
 For example, to inform the customer of your company's privacy policy.
 The email can also include a link to [manage subscriptions][6].

 ![Define your form actions -screenshot][img7]